MohmedMonsef/Marioplex-Backend/readme.md

-# Marioplex Spotify clone back-end
+# :headphones: Marioplex Spotify clone back-end

 ## marioplex node js server is a clone to spotify music streaming server, which tries to mimic the spotify server capability in handling different requests, and integrating external APIs, databases and much more features.